Musksss/portfolio/README.md

 ![The Weeknd World Tour](/assets/Screenshot 2024-04-25 at 4.35.08 PM.png)

-### Predicting Diabetes Onset: Examining the Interplay Between Demographics, Medical Conditions, and Lifestyle Factors
+### DiabeTech: Predictive Modeling for Early Detection of Diabetes Risk Factors

 This project is focused on improving our ability to predict the onset of diabetes by examining the intricate relationship between demographics, medical problems, and lifestyle decisions.
 The goal of the project is to create a prediction model to identify individuals at risk of developing diabetes.
 Advanced statistical methods, including **logistic regression**, **random forest**, and **gradient boosting** models, are utilized.
 Meanwhile, the prediction model is developed using comprehensive datasets containing diverse demographic variables, medical histories, and lifestyle habits, including smoking status.
 All these analyses are conducted using **R** and **RStudio**.

 ![Predicting Diabetes Onset](assets/eat-november-is-diabetes-awareness-month.png.png)

-### Brewing Success: Enhancing Independent Coffee Shop Visibility Through Online Reviews
+### ReviewImpact Analytics: Quantitative Study of Response Strategies on Customer Engagement
 [Publication](https://github.com/Musksss/Research-design-whats-brewing/tree/main)

 Employing **R** for analysis, this research study delved into pertinent inquiries within the coffee shop industry, employing robust statistical methodologies. **Descriptive statistics**, including mean, median, mode, and standard deviation, offered a comprehensive understanding of data distribution.
 Further, the study utilized the **two-sample one-sided proportion test** to ascertain the significance of disparities in customer visit intentions concerning response strategies.
 This investigation revolves around the impact of coffee shop owner responses on customer visit intentions, coupled with the influence of response tone.
 Objectives encompass scrutinizing the effect of owner responses on customer visit intentions and evaluating how response tone—whether formal or casual—affects customer perceptions.
 Through the adept use of advanced statistical techniques and simulations, the aim is to furnish nuanced insights into customer behavior amidst the digital landscape.